rishabsridhar/spotify-playlist-generator/README.md

 # spotify-playlist-generator
 A Web App that can create Spotify Playlists by either scraping songs from Reddit or by generating a playlist based on user-inputted data (artists, tracks, genres).

+Currently the web app is functional and can successfully generate playlists based on the subreddit r/listentothis or on user-inputted data.
+You should enter your Spotify Username/User ID as it may not be the same as your display name.
+Requires Spotify Premium.

 # setup
 1. Create a text file called client_credentials.txt and have line 1 be your client_id and line 2 be your client_secret.
 2. If you want Reddit songs, fill in config.py with your reddit bot credentials as stated.